IgniteUI/indigo-design-docfx/en/components/cards.md

 ### Actions

-The Card Actions come in three distinct layouts: **Button Actions** with just a couple of Flat Buttons, Icon Actions with up to three icons, and Icon + Button Actions which combines the two approaches.
+The Card Actions come in three distinct layouts: **Button Actions** with just a couple of Flat Buttons, Icon Actions with up to three icons, and Icon + Button Actions combining the two approaches.

 ![](../images/card_actions_buttons.png)
 ![](../images/card_actions_icons.png)